What Is a Pocket Listing?

 2. Seller Wants Privacy During the Sales Process

 This tends to be the most common reason to choose a pocket listing.
 Often, this applies to high-end clients who don’t want to attract extra attention by publicly listing their home.
-A seller who finds it important to keep their private lives, well, private, would benefit from asking their agent to list the home as a pocket listing, only passing on information to select people within his or her network.
+Sellers who find it important to keep their private lives, well, private, would benefit from asking their agent to list the home as a pocket listing, only passing on information to select people within his or her network.
 Consider, for example, celebrities whose public listing would attract hundreds of fans and bring far too much attention, or maybe a politician who doesn’t want people to know where they live.

 3. There is a limited market for the home

 If you’re lucky enough to own a home that costs tens of millions of dollars, you may be better off staying away from listing on the MLS.
 There is a relatively limited market for extremely expensive homes, and publicly listing may invite buyers with big dreams but not enough cash flow to back them up.
-Homes that have a limited market can look out of place on the MLS, and a good agent will know how to network towards buyers who may be interested.
+Homes that have a limited market can look out of place on the MLS, and a good agent will know how to network with buyers who may be interested.

 In any of the above scenarios, a pocket listing is likely to be the best course of action to take.
-Make sure that if you decide to go this route, you choose the right real estate agent who has plenty of experience, as they will need to understand fully that they are doing and have a good network of people to market the home to.
+Make sure that if you decide to go this route, you choose the right real estate agent who has plenty of experience, as they will need to understand fully what they are doing and have a good network of people to market the home to.
 It is also advisable to choose an agent who has previous experience in pocket listings.
 If not handled correctly, there are potential risks.

-hash-markPocket Listing Disadvantages
+Pocket Listing Disadvantages

-If you don’t fall into one of the above categories, a pocket listing may be more of a disadvantage than an advantage when you’re trying to sell.
 Without the exposure that comes with the MLS, you may not see as many interested buyers as you typically would.
 Listing your home on the Multiple Listing Service is the best form of advertisement and exposure.
 Without that outlet, it could be considerably harder to find a buyer.
 Because of this, there’s also reduced chances of a bidding war or buyer’s putting in multiple offers and fighting over your home.

 Pocket listings also pose a danger of becoming an ethical trap for agents.
 Because the agent is getting 100% of the commission and is finding their own buyer, there’s a danger of dual agency.
 Pocket listings are absolutely legal, but be aware that the listing agent has a fiduciary responsibility to act in the seller’s best interests.
 This means that they can’t completely and accurately represent both a buyer and a seller.